Fanjie-Li/Curriculum-Vitae/content/project/music-learning/index.md

 ---
 title: Leveraging Background Music for Learning - An Interdisciplinary Approach
 summary: This is a study investigating the effects of five different types of background audio (four types of instrumental music and one environmental sound) on reading comprehension.
-An experiment was conducted with 33 graduate students, where a series of cognitive, metacognitive, affective variables and physiological signals were collected and analysed.
 tags:
 - Music
 - Learning